-Graphs consisting of two cycles with just a vertex in common are called ∞ -graphs in [49].
-It is proved that ∞ -graphs without triangles are characterized by their Laplacian spectra and that all ∞ -graphs, with one exception, are characterized by their signless Laplacian spectra.
+Graphs consisting of two cycles with just a vertex in common are called $\infty$ -graphs in [49].
+It is proved that $\infty$ -graphs without triangles are characterized by their Laplacian spectra and that all $\infty$ -graphs, with one unique exception, are characterized by their signless Laplacian spectra.
+Again, we see the advantage of signless Laplacian spectra.